The Best Ways to Use Baking Soda in Your GardenPest Control Last Updated On 12/05/2020

 Here are some great uses for baking soda you can try:

 Preventing Powdery Mildew

 Baking soda can be used to get rid of powdery mildew.
 Powdery mildew is a major problem for many plants, especially impatiens, lilacs, zinnias, squash and cucumber.
-Many other plants can suffer from it, too, so it’s good to know how to control it.
-To make an effective spray against powdery mildew, mix 1 tablespoon of baking soda with 1 tablespoon of vegetable oil, 1 tablespoon of dishwashing liquid and 1 tablespoon of vegetable oil.
+Many other plants can suffer from it, too, so it's good to know how to control it.
+To make an effective spray against powdery mildew, mix 1 tablespoon of baking soda with 1 tablespoon of vegetable oil, 1 tablespoon of dishwashing liquid and 1 gallon of water.
 Mix these ingredients together and use the mixture once per week to spray your plants.
-It’s best to use it on overcast days to ensure that the foliage isn’t burned.
+It's best to use it on overcast days to ensure that the foliage isn't burned.

 You can use baking soda to make a very effective, non-toxic fungicide.
 This organic fungicide comes in handy in your garden and it will help you keep your plants strong and healthy.
 To make this fungicide, mix 4 teaspoons of baking soda with 1 gallon of water.
 You can use this mix on roses to treat them for black spot fungus.
 Another good use in on grapes and vines to get rid of fungus when the fruit begins to grow.

 Weeds are a major problem in any garden.
 It's very difficult to get rid of them and they keep coming back and back.
 While baking soda can't make them magically disappear, it can be used to discourage weeds and to control them in your garden.
 To make an effective remedy, simply sweep or pour baking soda in a thick layer into the cracks of your sidewalk and patios.
 The baking soda is effective in killing smaller weeds and preventing new ones from appearing.